Produced by TheMediaDesk, ©2021, updated 2025

 Once again, there is no pause.
 John looks and sees another sign in heaven...

-“mega kai thaumaston” (great and wonderful) seven angels having “plegas hepta” (plagues / afflictions seven) - (text break) “tes eschatas” (the last), “hoti en autais etelesthe ho thymos tou Theou” (because in them, accomplishes the passionate wrath of GOD).
+"mega kai thaumaston" (great and wonderful / marvelous) seven angels having "plegas hepta" (plagues / afflictions seven) - (text break) "tes eschatas" (the last), "hoti en autais" (because in them) "etelesthe ho thymos" (finishes the passionate wrath) "tou Theou" (of GOD).

 2

-“hos thalassan hyalinen” (something like a sea of glass) “memigmenen pyri” (mixed with fire), and those who “nikontas” (conquered / were victorious over) the beast / its image / and its number, were “hestotas” (standing) on the sea of glass, having the “kitharas” (harps / lyres) of God.
+"hos thalassan hyalinen" (something like a sea of glass) "memigmenen pyri" (mixed with fire), and those who "nikontas" (conquered / were victorious over) the beast / its image / and the "arithmos" (number) of the "onoma" (name) of it, were "hestotas" (standing) on the sea of glass, having the "kitharas" (harps / lyres) of God.

 3

 You'll find the Song of Moses in Deuteronomy 32.
-But then there is another possible Song of Moses in an Apocryphal book called the Assumption or Testament of Moses (which contains the legend referred to by Jude in his book), there's another poem beginning at verse 10, see link below.
+But then there is another possible Song of Moses in an Apocryphal book called the Assumption or Testament of Moses (which contains the legend referred to by Jude in his book and was known at that time), that poem about the coming Kingdom of GOD and the trembling of the Earth (which sounds familiar now doesn't it?) begins at verse 10, see quoted passage and link below.

 As for the Song of the Lamb, see Psalm 22.